Community organizing: Black feminist organizing in Latin America and the Caribbean

+Critiques of white centered organizing in the United States, Latin America, and the Caribbean

+In Latin America, narratives of feminism are often associated with white-mestizo feminism.
+This narrative is not limited to Latin America and the Caribbean, however.
+There have been extensive critiques of Feminism in the US as being white-centered, Eurocentric, and ignoring intersectional realities and struggles.
+Oftentimes, as a result of the whiteness of mainstream feminism, Black women face racism when working with these groups, and oftentimes their needs are deprioritized or not acknowledged.
+As a result of this, many Black women do not feel that feminist spaces are truly safe for them to address their fundamental concerns.
+This causes a disconnect between women organizers, where many Black Female organizers do not position themselves as aligned with the feminist movement, even though they are all united in the feminist goal of achieving political, economic, and social equity.

+When attempting to organize in all-Black non-gendered groups, many Black women also face sexism.
+This creates a lose-lose situation in which they face oppression wherever they go, highlighting the intersectional nature of their oppression.
+This intersection of oppression has created a need for Black women-led spaces for community organizing.
+In the US, this is evident in the creation of the National Association of Colored Women (NACW) in 1896.
+This was created in response to the continued exclusion and dismissal from other social movements at the time.
+The need for Black women-centered feminist community organizing in the United States can be seen through the array of Black Feminist led movements that continue today, such as the NACW and the Black Women Radicals.

 Limitations to feminist organizing

 Some feminists argue that feminist community organizing can disregard the racial and capability diversity among women.
 In the process of pushing for unity among women, feminist organizers are inclined to disregard the benefits of diversity.
 Economist Marilyn Power uses the term "homogenous category" to highlight the problem of masking racial diversity, while sociologist Akwugo Emejulu uses the concept of essentialism (reducing women to their gender stereotypes) to highlight the capabilities limitation.
 Though feminist organizers' intentions are to recognize women's diversity through unity, some are concerned that the vision of unity eclipses a diverse reality.

 There are studies that speculate that these limitations are caused by feminism's emergence from a Eurocentric perspective.
 Historically, European American feminists delegitimize the racial difference of women.
 In addition, European American feminists delegitimize women who do not follow the traditional gender norms influenced by white domestic middle class womanhood.
 Currently, feminist organizing focuses on addressing gender inequalities, which means only the problems of women who follow and are impacted by gender norms will be addressed.
 Feminist organizing becomes counterproductive for those who do follow gender norms.
 Psychologist Lorraine Gutierrez claims that feminist organizing disregards problems that are larger than the scope of gender norms.
 This negatively impacts women empowerment because it is the diversity that motivates women to mobilize.